zkroliko/data_mining_fault_pred/README.md

 # Fault prediction based on timeseries of device's sensor logs

+Using Keras/Tensorflow implementation of CNN's for logistic classification with very (1:1000) unbalanced classes - rebalancing was done with class weights.

+# Source files #

 visualize.py - is used for displaying a choosen region of data as a color image; conifugrable in-file

 data_utils.py - for loading and normalization (if needed) of data